thex3family/thex3family-website/public/content/understand-yourself/index.md

 ### Media

-Are you interested in featuring Better Life Framework in your publication or media outlet?
+Are you interested in featuring the Better Life Framework    in your publication or media outlet?
 We welcome opportunities to share our insights and the impact of our framework with a wider audience.
-Please [contact us](#) for more information and media inquiries.
+Please [contact us](mailto:media@co-x3.com) for more information and media inquiries.